 Bundoora MDC 3083

-For more information on serving a petition or joint letter to Council, call us on 9217 2223.
+For more information about submitting a petition or joint letter to Council, call us on 9217 2223.

-We will do our best to table the petition or joint letter at the next Ordinary Council meeting after we receive it.
-When the petition or joint letter relates to an item on that Council meeting agenda, it will be considered with the matter at the meeting.
+We will do our best to table the petition or joint letter at the next Scheduled Council meeting after we receive it.
+When the petition or joint letter relates to an item on that Council meeting agenda, it may be considered with the matter at the meeting.

 We will advise the head petitioner or signatories to a joint letter of the final Council decision once the matter has been investigated and reported back to Council, where necessary.
 Council may also contact the head petitioner or the joint signatories to work with them directly to resolve an issue or concern.